Section IV - executable

 Add Log functionality

-Since is eleventh factor in a 12 Factor Application, we will enable this attribute by implementing automated logging for this RESTful endpoint. by including the and creates.
+Since Logs is eleventh factor in a 12 Factor Application, we will enable this attribute by implementing automated logging for this RESTful endpoint. by including the log and env_logger creates.

 We start by first adding the log and env_logger crates to the Cargo.toml manifest.